 My research focuses on multi-trophic interactions between plants, herbivores, and natural enemies.
-Specific avenues of study include: (1) ecoimmunology and the evolution of diet breadth in insect herbivores (2) chemical ecology of the insect immune response (3) evolution and maintenance of diversity in tropical communities.
+Specific avenues of study include: (1) patterns of infection in insects and causal mechansisms (2) ecoimmunology and the evolution of diet breadth in insect herbivores (3) chemical ecology of the insect immune response (4) evolution and maintenance of diversity in tropical communities.

 Ecoimmunology and diet breadth

 Ecoimmunology is a relatively recent field of study that highlights questions in ecology that can be addressed by understanding the immunology of the study organism.
 My lab seeks to understand the evolution of diet breath by investigating the role that diet plays in determining the strength of the immune response.
 Recent work in the lab has focused on the interaction between plant chemistry, egg microbes, and an insect virus on the immune response of a specialist caterpillar.
 Results from this work show that caterpillars are better protected from the virus when feeding on host plants with high concentrations of a natural product (iridoid glycosides) and when they have a full compliment of microbes from their egg casing.
 The protective role of chemistry and microbes show a benefit to feeding on particular host plants.